Posted On: 2021-07-14

 (Scoutmaster Gives Troop numbers and Red Loops to each Scout Family.)

 SENIOR PATROL LEADER: Red Loops signify you are a Boy Scout and when they are worn upon your shoulders you are promising to follow the Scout Law.
 Would the parents please remove the Cub Scout Loops and put them on Boy Scout Loops.

 SCOUTMASTER: Gives Troop Neckerchief and slide to each Scout Family.

 The neckerchief has many uses as you will learn.
 There's one use, though, that you may not think of and that is to remind you of the Scout Oath.
-The neckerchief is a triangle, and its three comers should remind you of something you recently learned, our Scout Oath.
-The Oath, you remember, has three comers too, duty to God and country, duty to others, and duty to self.
+The neckerchief is a triangle, and its three comers should remind you of something you recently learned in our Scout Oath.
+The Oath, you remember, has three comers too, the duty to God and country, the duty to others, and duty to self.

 From now on, every time you put on your neckerchief it should remind you of the things you pledge each time you repeat the Scout Oath.